 Higher risk profile of a project (new technology and often no history) requires an in-depth technical due diligence to confirm the performance of installations.

-Frequent changes in law including tax law e.g. recent changes in real estate tax related to wind farms.
+Frequent changes in law including tax law e.g. recent changes in real estate tax related to wind farms or changes in regulations resulting in raising costs for bond issuance and offers for SMEs.

-Not sufficient involvement of the private capital in sustainable projects.
+Not sufficient involvement of the private capital in sustainable projects resulting from low level of integration of ESG criteria used by investors and fund managers in investment decisions and from low level of analyst research covering ESG issues.

 Unsatisfactory level of awareness of owners of flats/buildings and entrepreneurs regarding potential benefits related to energy efficiency measures and relatively high costs of replacement of old heating appliances.